scipion-chem/docs/docs/publications/scipion-chem_vds/index.rst

 .. image:: ../../../_static/images/publications/scipion-chem_vds/subworkflow3_4erf.png
    :alt: pharmacophore workflow 4erf

-To do so, the actual ligand of 4ERF is first extracted and a pharmacophore is generated from it.
-This resulting pharmacophore is slightly modified to be more flexible using another Scipion-chem protocol, and this modified pharmacophore is finally used as a filter for out set of 4 small molecules.
-In this example, as the pharmacophore features are built using RDKit, we prepared the small molecules using RDKit too.
+To do so, the actual ligand of 4ERF is first extracted using :ref:`pwchem-extract-small-molecules` and a pharmacophore is generated from it with protocol :ref:`pwchem-pharmacophore-generation`.
+This resulting pharmacophore is slightly modified to be more flexible using another Scipion-chem protocol (:ref:`pwchem-pharmacophore-modification`), and this modified pharmacophore is finally used as a filter for out set of 4 small molecules with :ref:`pwchem-pharmacophore-filtering`.
+In this example, as the pharmacophore features are built using RDKit, we prepared the small molecules using RDKit too (:ref:`pwchem-rdkit-prepare-small-molecules`).
 The position of ZINC1099, fitted into the pharmacophore, is shown in the figure of the paper related to this section.

 We prepared the molecules using RDKit because, unfortunately, the full